Specialism

 The Ridge rural holiday home showcasing natural stone masonry, copper cladding and durable materials designed to stand the test of time in the countryside landscape.

-You refer to the “hundred-year test” in the project description.
+You refer to the “hundred-year test” for this project.
 What does that mean in practice?

 The hundred-year test is something we strive to achieve on all our projects.